Scootworks/docs/docs/vz235_mellow/electronics/Firmware.md

 Now we're gonna make sure the Motherboard can talk to the Pi.
 Put back the SDCard and power up the printer.

-Once it's all powered on open Putty Login and type in this command.
+Once it's all powered on open Putty Login and type in this command:
 ```bash
 ls /dev/serial/by-id/*
 ```